Location: Saint Paul, Minnesota

 One of my fail proof prayers is the Memorare.
 There are seasons in my life when I feel closer to the Blessed Mother more than others, but I always have confidence that she hears my cry and sees my heart when I pray the words of this prayer.

 It is a prayer steeped in hope that “anyone who fled to thy protection, implored thy help, or sought thy intercession was left unaided.”
 It is also a humble yet confident plea where I stand before her “sinful and sorrowful” begging her to “despise not my petitions, but in thy mercy hear and answer me.”
-It is a prayer that allows me to simply yet specifically go to her with all that I hold in my heart.
+It is a prayer that allows me to simply yet specifically go to her with all that I hold in my heart and to do so with confidence as I entrust my petitions to her.

 Do you have a favorite inspirational quote?